TheMonk2121/ai-dev-tasks/PRD-B-1002-Create-Comprehensive-Root-README.md

    - Validate user experience

 ### What are the dependencies?
-- **None**: Self-contained project that doesn't depend on other backlog items
+- **None**: Self-contained project that doesn'tt depend on other backlog items
 - **Project knowledge**: Understanding of current system capabilities and architecture
 - **External perspective**: Ability to present technical content for external audiences